-The mobile systems, compared to the conventional wired communication, are advantageous due to lower infrastructure requirements and mobile communication support [1].
-Because of these advantages, studies on "Mobile Ad Hoc Networks - MANETs" without prior infrastructure have increased [2].
+Mobile systems, as compared to conventional wired communications, are advantageous due to lower infrastructure requirements and mobile communication support [1].
+Because of these advantages, studies on mobile ad hoc networks (MANETs) without prior infrastructure have increased [2].
 The studies to be carried out on MANETs are expected to be an important part of 4G architecture [1].

-The design process of communication protocols, connection technologies, traffic flows and routing algorithms of Ad Hoc networks are very complex.
-A typical solution to overcome above challenges should use modeling and simulation techniques [3].
+The design processes of communication protocols, connection technologies, traffic flows, and routing algorithms of ad hoc networks are very complex.
+A typical solution to overcome the above challenges should use modeling and simulation techniques [3].

-It is clear that almost all the network simulation tools work in similar ways [3].
+It is clear that almost all network simulation tools work in similar ways [3].
 Current network simulation tools are inadequate for solving all the problems of a network [4].
-Aside from software which can be used to directly model the communication networks; there are tools which can be used to model the hardware components as well.
-When modeling and simulating large scale complex systems, it is hard to use these simulators.
-Additionally they haven't ability to model systems incorporating various technologies [5].
-Because of the number and size of the network systems increasing exponentially, current simulators become insufficient [6].
-Although there are simulators which are able to simulate thousands of nodes such as GloMoSim, PDNS etc., none of these can carry out modeling of a dynamic complex and adaptive network [5, 7].
-Though state of the art simulators have some or several properties from modularity, hierarchical structure, reusability, adaptation, object orientation, extendibility and deployment, all properties are not included in a single simulator.
-For example, Omnet ++ is well object-oriented and has modular and hierarchical structure, but is difficult to deploy due for its highly platform dependent programming language.
-OPNET has very good interfaces and inherits advantages from C++ language but its extendibility is far beyond from a researchers needs.
-The developed simulator in this study is tried to merge such properties in a single platform and exploits Java advantages.
+Aside from software, which can be used to directly model the communication networks, there are tools that can be used to model the hardware components, as well.
+When modeling and simulating large-scale complex systems, it is hard to use these simulators.
+Additionally they do not have the ability to model systems incorporating various technologies [5].
+Because of the numbers and sizes of network systems increasing exponentially, current simulators have become insufficient [6].
+Although there are simulators that are able to simulate thousands of nodes, such as GloMoSim or PDNS, none of these can carry out modeling of a dynamic complex and adaptive network [5,7].
+Though state-of-the-art simulators have some or several properties of modularity, hierarchical structures, reusability, adaptation, object orientation, extendibility, and deployment, all properties are not included in a single simulator.
+For example, Omnet++ is object-oriented and has a modular and hierarchical structure, but is difficult to deploy due to its highly platform-dependent programming language.
+OPNET has very good interfaces and inherits advantages from the C++ language, but its extendibility is far beyond a researcher's needs.
+The developed simulator in this study attempts to merge such properties in a single platform and exploits Java advantages.